CEA Tutorial Section 10: Registering Courses That Are Individual Learning Experiences: Self-Study and Independent Study

 What is an independent study?

 There is a separate online orientation to answer questions about the IS process.
-See resource links above for both the Independent Study Activity Form and the Independent Study Orientation.
+Here are resource links for both the

 Can all ASHA Approved CE Providers oversee independent studies?

-ASHA Approved CE Providers must be approved by ASHA CE to offer independent study courses.
+ASHA Approved CE Providers must be approved by ASHA Continuing Education (ASHA CE) to offer independent study courses.
 When your organization initially applied to become a Provider, there was an option in that same application to apply for the "Independent Study" designation.
-Contact your Provider Manager to check on your organization's IS status and/or to receive procedures for becoming an ASHA Approved Independent Study Provider.

 Thank you for participating in this tutorial.
 Feel free to review any section as needed.
 This tutorial does not cover every policy and procedure contained in the CEB Manual, so be sure to read all sections of the manual.
 For further assistance with any of the topics mentioned in the tutorial or the CEB Manual, please contact your provider manager.